3% Cover the Fee

 My background informs how I approach this work.
 I’m a documentary filmmaker now, but I’ve also built homes in Durango and worked as a commercial river guide on the Middle Fork of the Salmon.
 I grew up in Chicago and have lived in Vermont, Minnesota, Montana, and across the Mountain West.
 I hold a Humanities degree from Fort Lewis College, and I currently serve on the board of Friends of the River Uncompahgre, advocating for public access, safety, and long-term river health.
 The Uncompahgre is one of Montrose’s greatest assets, and we must develop responsibly while preserving it whenever possible.

-As a filmmaker, I’ve spent years listening—to ranchers, tradespeople, and people experiencing homelessness.
+As a filmmaker, I’ve spent years listening—to ranchers, tradespeople, business owners, and people experiencing homelessness.
 Listening carefully is what I see as my greatest strength, and it’s what I would bring to City Council.

 I’m also a hunter, a gun owner, and a hands-on problem solver.
 I installed the solar panels on our home myself, drive an electric car, and plan to install more panels this year.
 You’ll often find me at the dog park in winter or on the surf wave in summer.